 As with other contra dance groups, HATDS is an organization of volunteers.
 There are many jobs, both large and small, that need to be done in order for HATDS to function, and we can always use a few more helping hands.
 If you've enjoyed dancing with us, please consider helping out however you can.
 See our Volunteer page, talk to a board member at a dance, or email firstname.lastname@example.org.

 HATDS is a membership organization.
 Members receive a discount at regular dances and at Bayou Bedlam.
 Members also have voting privileges and may serve on our board of directors.
-Go to the membership page to read more about joining HATDS.
+See our membership page for details.